 - other techniques as well

 As a playful device for engaging viewers, beauty alienation in photography has roots as old as the artform.
-To pick an early celebrated example, consider the quasi-aerial disorientation of subject in Man Ray's 1920 photo of accumulated dust on a sheet of glass in Marcel Duchamp's studio, usually titled "Dust Breeding."
+To pick an early celebrated example of context ambiguation, consider the quasi-aerial disorientation of subject in Man Ray's 1920 photo of accumulated dust on a sheet of glass in Marcel Duchamp's studio, usually titled "Dust Breeding."

+a change in what makes sense.
 Images that deploy alienated beauty should be seductive, "make sense," and be convincing to the eye on their own, altered terms.
-My experimental practice of alienation (which is described at length in my essay, ideas) strives to expand the boundaries of what a photo-based image may, for the sake of creating fresh aesthetic excitement, be permitted to represent and express in relation to its ostensible content.
+My experimental practice of alienation (which is described at greater length in my essay, ideas) strives to expand the boundaries of what a photo-based image may, for the sake of creating fresh aesthetic excitement, be permitted to represent and express in relation to its ostensible content.

-99 alienated images, the first of the five galleries in this grouping, lays out these procedures as it goes along.
+- 99 alienated images, the first of the five galleries in this grouping, lays out my use of certain alienation procedures as it goes along.

 You may judge for yourself whether or not you like the brave new visual world conjured by these explorations.